Adtonitus/planeticula/README.md

 # planeticula
-A voxel-based isometric strategic battle game.
+A voxel-based isometric game with crazy planets full of adventure.